sidney-eliot/3d-artists-handbook/content/texture/uv-mapping.md

 UV mapping can be done in all kinds of software like Blender and Maya, or dedicated UV mapping software like [Rizom UV](https://www.rizom-lab.com), [Headus UVLayout](https://www.uvlayout.com/) and [Ultimate Unwrap 3D](https://www.unwrap3d.com/u3d/index.aspx).
 More on dedicated UV mapping software in this [video](https://youtu.be/1fEZ5Zcdjho?si=Xb0uHGIxOV-rEYYb).

-While most AAA companies like Blizzard, Riot Games and Capcom use Rizom UV, I'll focus on Blender, as it has all the tools dedicated UV mapping software have when paired with add-ons.
+While most AAA studios like Capcom, Blizzard and Riot Games use Rizom UV, I'll focus on Blender, as it has all the tools dedicated UV mapping software have when paired with add-ons.
 In addition to that, the choice in software won't play that much of a role in the final output, but more so influence the workflow.

 The essential add-ons for UV mapping in Blender are [UV Pack Master](https://uvpackmaster.com/), [Texel Density Checker](https://mrven.gumroad.com/l/CEIOR) and [UV Squares](https://github.com/Radivarig/UvSquares).
 Other add-ons worth looking into are [Zen UV](https://sergeytyapkin.gumroad.com/l/zenuv4), [UV Toolkit](https://alexbel.gumroad.com/l/NbMya), [Texel Tools](https://github.com/franMarz/TexTools-Blender) and [Dream UV](https://github.com/leukbaars/DreamUV).
 More on these tools at the bottom of this page.

-Another helpful tool for UV mapping is UV checker maps or software built in distortion heat maps, they help identify stretching and distortions.
+Another helpful tool for UV mapping is UV checker maps or software built in distortion heat maps.
+They help identify stretching and distortions.
 UV checker maps also help visualize texel density differences between UV shells (islands), but more on that [[#Texel Density|later]].
 My favorite collection of UV checker maps can be found [here](https://polycount.com/discussion/186513/free-checker-pattern-texture).

 ## Placing Seams & Smoothing Splits
 [[glossary#Smoothing Split|Smoothing splits]] are a vital part of UV mapping.
 There are many different workflows, but mostly one places seams and creates smoothing splits at the same time.
-This is because a smoothing split always needs to be accompanied by a UV split, if not undesired edges and artifacts will start appearing in the Normal and AO maps.
+This is because a smoothing split always needs to be accompanied by a UV split, otherwise undesired sharp edges and artifacts will start appearing in the Normal and AO maps.

 >[!tip] The ultimate rule of thumb